Table of Contents

 Similarly, if you’re targeting laymen, you should avoid using industry-specific jargon.
 Tailoring your videos for your landing page will help you connect with your audience in an authentic way.

 Videos on landing pages should be precise and to the point.
 Visitors are often looking for quick; easy-to-digest information, and relevant answers.
-All of these requirements can be met in a short video that’s 40 to 90 seconds long.
+Direct response marketers find 2-minute videos effective.
+So aim for that or less.

 A short video that delivers the message with clarity is highly engaging and may spark the visitor’s interest to explore your page in more depth.
 The more interested the visitor is in what you are offering, the better the chances are of a successful conversion.